dsorokin/aivika-distributed-test/README.md

 # A Test Distributed Simulation Model for AivikaSim

-This test project defines a distributed discrete event simulation model for [aivikasim-distributed] [1].
+This test project defines a distributed discrete event simulation model for [aivikasim-distributed](https://github.com/dsorokin/aivikasim-distributed) from [AivikaSim](http://www.aivikasoft.com/en/products/aivikasim.html).
 It should return the same reproducible results on computers with the same architecture whatever cluster you create.

 ## What is Tested